vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 executed it dispatchs the stored events one by one to its associated SM.

 In order to deal with a SM with multiple orthogonal regions a workaround is proposed.
-It consists in representing each region with an independent SM, which will execute in context of an active object.

-Para que un objeto activo pueda despachar eventos a más de una SM, se utiliza el concepto de contenedor y componentes, donde el contenedor es el objeto activo, cuyo comportamiento se define por una de las regiones, mientras que sus componentes tienen por comportamiento las restantes regiones.
-Cada componente representa una única región.
-De esta manera, el contenedor despacha eventos a su propia SM y a cada una de las SM de sus componentes.
+It consists mainly in using an independent SM to represent each region and to dispatch every received event to them.
+So, it divides the behavioral into separate state machine objects.

+Partitioning introduces a container–component relationship.
+The container implements the primary functionality and delegates other (secondary) features to the components.
+Both the container and the components have state-based behavioral.
+The container is an active object whereas the components are passive ones.
+They are executed in context of its container.
+The container communicates with the components by directly dispatching events to them.
+The components notify the container by posting events to it, never through direct event dispatching.

 In other words, the container is entirely responsible for its components.
-In particular, it must explicitly trigger initial transitions in its components as well as explicitly dispatch events to them.
-These components share both event queue and priority level of its container, and they are executed in its context, it means they are passive objects.
+In particular, it must explicitly trigger initial transitions in its components as well as directly dispatch events to them.
+These components share both event queue and priority level of its container.

-In this example the container is called `LightMgr` and its components are `Mode` and `Rate`.
+In this example the container is called `LightMgr` and its components are `Mode` and `Rate`. `LightMgr`'s behavior is represented by the Light region, whereas `Mode` and `Rate` behavior are defined by the Mode and Rate regions respectively.
 The following diagram shows their relationships.

 ![structure](images/structure.png)

-### 1.2 Container and component types
+### 1\.2 Container and component types
 The following code fragment shows the `LightMgr`, `Mode` and  `Rate` types represented by means of C structures.
 These types are derived from framework ones. `Mode` and `Rate` derive from `RKH_SM_T`, which defines a state machine